FelixOnline/v2/content/articles/2015-5-21-summer-ball-headliner-slap-happy.md

 subtitle: >
   An anonymous student asks why the Union hired an unapologetic thug
 date: "2015-05-21 23:03:46 +0100"

 # Attributes from Felix Online V1
 id: "5555"
 old_path: /comment/5555/summer-ball-headliner-slap-happy
 aliases:
  - /comment/5555/summer-ball-headliner-slap-happy
+imported: true
+comments:
+ - I think my biggest problem with the choice of headliner is that hes just not relevant at the moment When did he last release something a couple of years ago wasnt it I havent seen him do much in a while apart from appear on Celebrity Juice and hang around with his Made In Chelsea girlfriend  might as well have hired Joey Essex to headline Look its a well known fact that hes a bit of a ct the example you gave is just one of many but if theyre entertaining then so what My issue however is that I really dont see him being that entertaining rap over soft guitars dont see it getting everyone HYPEDfitflop pietra cheapfitflop sandals httpfitflopsalesingapore2blogspotcomHi there  Youve done a fantastic job I will certainly digg it and personally recommend to my friends I am confident theyll be benefited from this websitenike huarache zwart wit rusland httpwwwblosrtvnlnlnikehuarachezwartwitrusland21209htmlIts in fact very difficult in this full of activity life

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true